zombodb/zombodb/docs/src/usage/index-options.md

 # Index Options

 As the [Index Management](/administration/index-management.md) documentation indicates, ZomboDB supports a set of custom advanced-use options for defining how an index relates to other indexes.
+This effectively will allow a cross-index join.

 ## Index Links